4.9

-Lobster Cooking 101!
+Lobster Cooking 101

 We recommend that you STEAM your lobsters!

-They come out the same as your traditional boiled lobster, but there's less watery mess, and there is less of a chance of Overcooking them!
+They come out the same as your traditional boiled lobster, but there is less watery mess, and less of a chance of overcooking them!- Find a pot big enough to hold all your lobsters.
+If you have quite a few, you may want two pots.

-(NOTE:Be careful not to splash hot water on yourself!)
+- Add your lobsters and begin steaming them.
+Be careful not to splash hot water on yourself!

-- Put the lid or its cover on your pot and continue to steam. - Use the chart below for general time guidelines.
+- Put the lid or its cover on your pot and continue to steam.

-Chix - 1 1/4 lb 9-11 min 1 3/4- 2 lb 15-17 min 3 1/4-3 3/4 lb 21-23 min
+1 1/4 lb (Chix) | 9-11 min | 1 3/4- 2 lb | 15-17 min | 3 1/4-3 3/4 lb | 21-23 min |

-1 1/4-1 1/2 lb 11-13 min 2 1/2-2 3/4 lb 17-19 min 4 lb 23-25 min
+1 1/4-1 1/2 lb | 11-13 min | 2 1/2-2 3/4 lb | 17-19 min | 4 lb | 23-25 min |

-1 1/2-1 3/4 lb 13-15 min 2 3/4-3 lb 19-21 min 5 lb 25-27 min
+1 1/2-1 3/4 lb | 13-15 min | 2 3/4-3 lb | 19-21 min | 5 lb | 25-27 min |

-Multiple lobsters cooked together may require additional cooking time.
 Lobsters will turn bright red when cooked.
 To check for accurate cooking, look between the lobster body and the tail.
-Carefully slice the membrane to expose the meat, (or tug on one of the antennae when your cooking time is complete if it pops off ,your loster is cooked!)
+Carefully slice the membrane to expose the meat, (or tug on one of the antennae when your cooking time is complete if it pops off, your lobster is cooked!)
 The meat should be an opaque white with splashes of pink or red.
 It should not appear gray, translucent, or jelly-like.

-IMPORTANT: Female lobsters may have Roe(eggs) or tomalley in their tails.
-It will appear solid red or as a black/green like jelly.
+IMPORTANT: Female lobsters may have roe (eggs) or tomalley in their tails.
+It will appear solid red or as a black/green-like jelly.
 We have absolutely no control of the "insides" of a female lobster or in the time in which it decides to start its internal egg process!
 This may be eaten or removed, or simply rinsed off.

 Serve with melted butter and Enjoy!